Durham prosecutors rest case against Clinton campaign lawyer Michael Sussmann after relitigating 2016 election drama - KESQ

 Sussmann has pleaded not guilty to one count of lying to the FBI during a September 2016 meeting, where he passed along a tip about a potential communications backchannel between Donald Trump and a Kremlin-linked bank.
 He isn’t accused of inventing the tip, which the FBI later dismissed, but he was charged with lying about whether he brought the tip on Clinton’s behalf.

 Sixteen witnesses testified as part of Durham’s seven-day case.
-Sussmann’s lawyers now begin their case, and they haven’t ruled out that Sussmann might testify in his own defense.
+Sussmann’s lawyers began their case Wednesday afternoon, and they haven’t ruled out that Sussmann might testify in his own defense.
+If Sussmann does take the stand, it will happen Thursday, his lawyer said.

 Durham witnesses relive 2016